 Palantir is a predictive analytics services company.
 Their clients include governments across the globe as well as law enforcement and Wall Street firms.
 Their name-a reference to a fantasy crystal ball-and contracts suggest the company can be eerily omnipresent.
 Peretti writes, "Palantir does not just provide the Pentagon with a machine for global surveillance and the data-efficient fighting of war, it runs Wall Street" (Peretti, 2017).
 Beyond the company's presence in influential sites of power in the public and private sectors, their services have played a role in human rights-threatening and infringement cases in Iraq, have been used in predictive policing in the US, and have aided US Immigration and Customs Enforcement (ICE) during migrant raids (The Guardian, 2017; Amnesty Report 2020).
 Despite these controversial uses, Palantir remains qualified to supply AI to the government of Canada.
-Murad Hemmadi (2019) at the Logic points to a paradox in the regulation of AI suppliers such as Palantir.
-As he highlights, Palantir is on Canada's responsible AI source list of preapproved suppliers: "But officials in Ottawa weren't able to consider the company's most controversial work when evaluating whether it should be allowed to bid on some Canadian government artificial intelligence projects".
+Both Murad Hemmadi (2019) at the Logic and Ana Brandusescu (2021) point to a paradox in the regulation of Al suppliers such as Palantir.
+As Hemmadi highlights, Palantir is on Canada's responsible AI source list of preapproved suppliers: "But officials in Ottawa weren't able to consider the company's most controversial work when evaluating whether it should be allowed to bid on some Canadian government artificial intelligence projects".
+Brandusescu (2021) also interrogates how the Government of Canada's procurement mechanisms to enforce Responsible AI "fail to exclude companies that are linked to human rights abuses from becoming vendors. (p.44)."
 If Palantir has an international reputation as a contentious technology firm, how did it evade controversy while becoming approved as an ethical AI vendor to the government of Canada?